 Chart via the International Tin Association.

 Uses for tin: Solder

-As the adjacent chart from ITRI and CRU Group shows, tin is mainly used in the production of solder.
-In 2011, solder accounted for over half of tin consumption, at an impressive 52 percent.
-This is a long running trend, as over 50 percent of tin output has gone toward solder since 2005.
+As the above chart from the International Tin Association shows, tin is mainly used in the production of solder.
+In 2020, solder accounted for nearly half of tin consumption at an impressive 48 percent.
+This is a long-running trend, as approximately 50 percent of tin output has gone toward solder since 2005.

 Solder is a fusible metal alloy that’s used to join metal workpieces.
 It can be made in various ways, but often is a lead-tin alloy.
 In these alloys, tin concentrations range from 5 to 70 percent by weight, with tensile and shear strengths increasing at higher levels of concentration.

 The next most used application for tin is in chemicals.
 In 2020, 17 percent of tin went towards chemical compounds of tin, with organotin compounds, the most widely used worldwide, taking the largest share.

 But what exactly are organotin compounds?
 Explained most simply, they are chemical compounds based on tin with hydrocarbon substituents.
 Typically, these compounds are used in the manufacturing of food packages, paint, pesticides, plastics and plastic pipes.

 Tinplate is the product of the tinning process, where metals such as iron and steel are coated with tin to create a lightweight, corrosion-resistant finish.
 The end product is suitable for roofing and walling material.
 Terneplate is similar to tinplate, but refers to iron or steel that that’s been coated with tin as well as lead for added durability.